tensorflow/docs/site/en/api_docs/python/tf/gather_nd.md

 of `params`.
 The output tensor has shape

     indices.shape[:-1] + params.shape[indices.shape[-1]:]

+Additionally both 'params' and 'indices' can have M leading batch dimensions that exactly match.
+In this case 'batch_dims' must be M.

 Note that on CPU, if an out of bound index is found, an error is returned.
 On GPU, if an out of bound index is found, a 0 is stored in the